 I can’t tell you again just how impressed I am with how these frames turned out!
 They look smart, presentable, of high quality and were so easy to order.
 I definitely recommend you to try them out!
 By the way, Inkifi has a fabulous Instagram page full of amazing photographs especially if you like beautiful places all over the world.
 They are incredibly inspiring so follow them there too.

 Before I forget, Inkifi interviewed me a few months ago about my interiors process and inspiration, and how I create an eclectic maximalist interior.
 So if you want to read more and see more photos of my home, head to their blog.
+Don’t forget to download my free resources that will help you design your own interiors and grow your Instagram account!

 The photographs in this posts contain previously gifted items as well as Inkifi’s Moments and Instagram Gallery frames.
 This blogpost is also sponsored by Inkifi.
 I’d be grateful if you would share on your stories or mention or tag me Instagram layered.home on your posts.
 I’d love it if you would follow me on there too!